Find a local pick your own farm here!

 What are Cottage Food Regulations?

 The production and sales of processed foods is governed by state and federal regulations.
 Each state is different, so proper advice is needed from a specialist in each state.
 Some states allow sales at farmer's markets of select foods; others prohibit sales altogether; these are called cottage food laws.
 These rules might also be called Home-Food Processing Rules or Baker's Bills.
 Typically, the department of health (or the department of agriculture) approves and oversees cottage food businesses.
 Most states now have these cottage food laws now that don't require a licensed kitchen.
 In those states, you can sell at a farmers market or roadside stand jams and jellies as well as baked goods that don't require refrigeration.
 For this you don't need a licensed kitchen or any inspections.
 Typically, in those states, you just need to label them with the weight or volume, our name, our address, the words "this item is home produced" and all the ingredients in order by weight.
 Usually, you can not do anything 'acidified' (like pickles), anything pressure canned, or anything needing refrigeration.
+Some fermented foods like sauerkraut and kombucha may be allowed.
 While Cottage Food laws allow a person to legally bake and prepare certain foods in their home kitchens and sell them on a small scale, (typically at farmers markets and direct to other consumers), very few states allow them to sell to restaurants and grocery stores.